College of Social and Behavioral Sciences

 Dr. Stewart earned a bachelor’s degree in Journalism and Speech Communication, along with master’s degrees in counseling and educational leadership, all from Southern University and A&M College.
 He earned a specialist in school psychology from the University of Louisiana at Monroe.
 He also earned a specialist in education in special education and a Doctor of Education degree in educational psychology with a concentration in child development and a cognate in statistics from Jackson State University.

 Dr. Stewart began his career in communications and media.
 His first professional job was working as a communications intern for a Louisiana State Representative.
 Following the completion of his bachelor’s degree requirements, he worked in television news as a reporter and news anchor.
 After his stint in news, Dr. Stewart moved over to public relations.
-He was most honored to serve as Communications Director and Press Secretary for the Honorable Elijah E. Cummings, a democratic member of Congress from Maryland.
-He also served as Director of Communications for the United States Congressional Black Caucus.
+He was most honored to serve as Communications Director and Press Secretary for the late Honorable Elijah E. Cummings, a democratic member of Congress from Maryland.
+He also served as Director of Communications/Press Secretary for the United States Congressional Black Caucus.

 He has published academic and popular culture articles in the areas of adolescent behavior, special education, teaching Black boys to read, school discipline and dyslexia.
 He served as a faculty research affiliate in the Urban Education Collaborative at the University of North Carolina at Charlotte.